zeeshannbhattii/COVID-19-World-Data-Analysis/README.md

-# COVID-19-World-Data-Analysis
+# COVID-19 World Data Analysis

 A data analysis project that explores global COVID-19 data using Python and popular data science libraries.

-## 📌 Overview
+## Overview

 This project performs Exploratory Data Analysis (EDA) on COVID-19 data to analyze confirmed cases, deaths, and recoveries across different countries and over time.
+It uncovers trends, patterns, and country-wise insights from the global pandemic dataset.

-## 🎯 Key Analysis
+## Key Analysis

 * Data cleaning and preprocessing
 * Missing value and duplicate analysis